moarsel/personal-site/src/content/blog/become-a-better-teacher-by-lying.md

 ---
-title: Becoming a better teacher by lying
+title: Becoming a Better Teacher by Lying
 description: How telling white lies can make you a better teacher.
 publishDate: 'Aug 30 2023'
 ---